Susan Warner: Career

 Some of her works were written jointly with her younger sister Anna Bartlett Warner, who sometimes wrote under the pseudonym "Amy Lothrop".
-The Warner sisters also wrote famous children's Christian songs.
+The Warner sisters also wrote children's Christian songs.
 Susan wrote "Jesus Bids Us Shine" while Anna was author of the first verse of the well-known children's song "Jesus Loves Me", which she wrote at Susan's request.

 Both sisters became devout Christians in the late 1830s.
 After their conversion, they became confirmed members of the Mercer Street Presbyterian church, although in later life, Warner became drawn into Methodist circles.
 The sisters also held Bible studies for the West Point cadets.
 When they were on military duty, the cadets would sing "Jesus Loves Me."
 The popularity of the song was so great that upon Warner's death, she was buried in the West Point Cemetery.

 Susan Warner died in Highland Falls, New York and is buried in the West Point Cemetery.